LucasMiserez/Hack-The-Future-23/README.md

-# htf2023
+# Hack The Future 2023
-Repo for the Hack The Future Event of 2023
+Repo for the Hack The Future Event of 2023 (C# coding challenge)

 ## Key
 https://exs-htf-2023.azurewebsites.net/